Special Educational Needs and Disability (SEND)

 There is a clear expectation that the responsibility and accountability for meeting the needs of our pupils with special educational needs, lies with the class teachers through differentiation, reasonable adjustments and quality first teaching strategies.
 The Inclusion team and the class teacher will work together to ensure that pupils have their needs met through time-specific, tailored intervention programmes, with measurable outcomes.
 These pupils will be monitored by the class teachers, with support from senior leaders and the SENDCo.

-The SENDco, Angela Brenan (below), is also responsible for co-ordinating and working with outside agencies to support and inform the school’s provision for pupils with SEN.
+The Lead SEND Co-ordinator (Mrs Brenan) and Deputy SENDCo (Mrs Whitwell) are also responsible for co-ordinating and working with outside agencies to support and inform the school’s provision for pupils with SEN.

 Milton Keynes SEND Local Offer Website and Facebook page